IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/serverless-use-cases.md

 Serverless opens tha door to performing high-end analytics and problem solving that was previously only for available using expensive services using  pre-allocated server clusters.

 {% hint style="tip" %}
-Analytic workloads is one of the fastest growing use cases for Serverless.
+Analytic workloads are one of the fastest growing use cases for Serverless.
 IBM Cloud Functions has a dedicated [Python AI]() Serverless environment, ready made with the most popular analytic libraries for you to get started quickly!
 {% endhint %}

 If you want to see a tutorial that uses ICF for Deep learning, you may read [Leverage deep learning in IBM Cloud Functions](https://developer.ibm.com/technologies/artificial-intelligence/tutorials/leverage-deep-learning-in-apache-openwhisk-ibm-cloud-functions/).